 However, in our efforts to avoid the dreaded Mary Sue, I think we often lose sight of the more escapist elements of fiction.
 As a reader, while I thoroughly enjoy stories with complex characters, sometimes it’s just fun to live vicariously through the protagonist.
 Mary Sues can often serve to fulfill a reader’s fantasies: being popular, being multi-talented, and even being sought after.

 While it’s not very true-to-life, it’s fun, and sometimes that’s all a reader needs.
 I don’t always need a three-page backstory on why a character is good at something or well-liked.
 As a reader, I can accept it in the narrative.
 Readers are willing to suspend disbelief for more than you would think.

-The most well-known modern Mary Sue would be Bella Swan, the narrator throughout the Twilight saga.
+The most well-known modern Mary Sue is Bella Swan, the narrator throughout the Twilight saga.
 Critics and writers (including the one writing to you now) have railed against Bella’s character as being too perfect despite constantly claiming to be ordinary.

 However, the Twilight saga is massively popular with preteen and teenage girls.
 Bella’s character acts as a vessel for a lot of common fantasies, mostly that you can be ordinary and still have extraordinary things happen to you.
 It’s a feat to get your readers to see themselves in your protagonist, but sometimes it’s equally rewarding to have your readers do that and want to be them.
 It’s not terrible to strive for that every once in a while.

 Should every character fall into Mary Sue territory?
 Of course not: stories need a balance of personalities to work.
 However, I don’t think we should be afraid to indulge in protagonists who are popular and naturally skilled every once in a while.